Last Updated on April 19, 2023

 Obviously, Toy Poodle dogs need a lot less food than Standard Poodles and so will be cheaper to feed.
 Don’t forget to also factor in the cost of your pet’s treats as well.

 Read also: 26 Best Dog Food for Poodles

-3. Dog Grooming Prices for Poodle
+3. Dog Grooming Prices